Range18/Range18/README.md

 - Hi, I’m young developer from Yekaterinburg.
 Creating apps and developing games is my aim for my study.
-I have already tried C++ coding and I want too learn more languages and frameworks.
+I have already tried C++ coding a little and I want too learn more languages and frameworks.